 Utility companies measure and monitor electricity use with meters

 Electric utilities measure the electricity consumption of their customers with meters that are usually located on the outside of the customer's property where the power line enters the property.
-In the past, all electricity meters were mechanical devices that had to be read manually by a utility employee.
-Eventually automated reader devices were developed that reported electricity use from mechanical meters with an electronic signal on a periodic basis.
-Now, electronic smart meters can be used to measure electricity consumption on a real-time basis and can provide access to the data using wireless networks and the Internet.
-Some smart meters can even measure the use of individual devices and allow the utility or customer to control electricity use remotely.
+In the past, all electricity meters were mechanical devices that a utility employee had to read manually.
+Eventually, automated reader devices became available.
+These meters periodically report electricity use to utilities from mechanical meters with an electronic signal.
+Now, many utilities use electronic smart meters, which provide wireless access to the meter's power usage data, to measure electricity consumption on a real-time basis.
+Some smart meters can even measure the electricity use of individual devices and allow the utility or customer to control electricity use remotely.

 How Electricity is Generated

 How electricity is generated

 In 1831, scientist Michael Faraday discovered that when a magnet is moved inside a coil of wire, an electric current flows in the wire.
 An electricity generator is a device that converts a form of energy into electricity.
 Generators operate because of the relationship between magnetism and electricity.
 Generators that convert kinetic (mechanical) energy into electrical energy produce nearly all of the electricity that consumers use.

 A common method of producing electricity is from generators with an electromagnet—a magnet produced by electricity—not a traditional magnet.
 The generator has a series of insulated coils of wire that form a stationary cylinder.
 This cylinder surrounds a rotary electromagnetic shaft.
 When the electromagnetic shaft rotates, it induces a small electric current in each section of the wire coil.
 Each section of the wire coil becomes a small, separate electric conductor.
 The small currents of the individual sections combine to form one large current.
 This current is the electricity that moves through power lines from generators to consumers.